-Squid in Alaska are generally taken incidentally in target fisheries for pollock, but have been the target of Japanese and Republic of Korea trawl fisheries in the past.
-There are no directed squid fisheries in Alaskan waters at this time.
-Squids could potentially become targets of Alaskan fisheries, however.
-There are many fisheries directed at squid species worldwide, although most focus on temperate squids in the genera Illex and Loligo (Agnew et al. 1998, Lipinski et al. 1998).
+There are no directed squid fisheries in Alaskan waters at this time, although squid were occasionally targeted by foreign vessels in Alaska prior to 1990.
+Squid in Alaska are generally taken incidentally in target fisheries for pollock.
+Squids could potentially become targets of Alaskan fisheries, as there are many fisheries directed at squid species worldwide.
+Most of these fisheries focus on temperate squids in the genera Illex and Loligo (Agnew et al. 1998, Lipinski et al. 1998).
 For instance, the market squid Loligo opalescens supports one of the largest fisheries in the Monterey Bay area of California (Leos 1998), and has also been an important component of bycatch in other fisheries in that region (Calliet et al. 1979).
-There are fisheries for B. magister in the Western Pacific, including Russian trawl fisheries with annual catches of 30,000 - 60,000 metric tons (Arkhipkin et al. 1995), and coastal Japanese fisheries with catches of 5,000 to 9,000 t in the late 1970's-early 1980's (Roper et al. 1982; Osaka and Murata 1983).
+There are fisheries for B. magister in the Western Pacific, including Russian trawl fisheries with annual catches of 30,000 - 60,000 metric tons (Arkhipkin et al. 1995), and coastal Japanese fisheries with catches of 5,000 to 9,000 t in the late 1970's-early 1980's (Roper et al. 1984; Osaka and Murata 1983).
 Therefore, monitoring of catch trends for species in the squid complex is important because markets for squids exist and fisheries might develop rapidly.